Pro audio power amplifiers buying guide

 Bridged mode combines the power of both channels, sending more power to a single output.
 In many cases the output power may be more than double the amplifier’s normal power rating.
 This mode is typically used to send a signal to a subwooferor.
 In most cases, the impedance of the speaker should be double the minimum impedance of the amplifier in stereo mode.
 It’s important to note that the manufacturer’s instructions should be followed when bridging an amplifier, which may involve using a “jumper” cable or connection between the output channels on the back of the amplifier.

-Headroom is a term that gets bandied about quite a bit when discussing power amplifiers, and it's the reason everyone suggests having more power than just enough to satisfy the RMS requirements of your speakers.
-Headroom is the difference between continuous output (normal volume) and maximum non-distorted output (transient spikes in volume).
+Headroom is a term that gets bandied about quite a bit when discussing power amplifiers, and it's the reason everyone suggests having more than just enough power to satisfy the RMS requirements of your speakers.
 Having that extra power gives you several benefits:

 - It lets you turn up the amp without distorting the music on those occasions when you need to play louder than usual, like when your band is playing a larger venue than normal.